 Enron arrived on Broadway last April after an acclaimed London run which concluded in August.
 Enron failed to ignite its Broadway box office and shuttered after 37 performances in May.
 It earned four Tony Award nominations, including Best Featured Actor in a Play (Stephen Kunken), Best Lighting Design of a Play (Mark Henderson), Best Sound Design of a Play (Adam Cork) and Best Score (music by Adam Cork, lyrics by Lucy Prebble).

+All LATW productions are recorded and broadcast on LATW's nationally syndicated radio theatre series, "The Play's the Thing."
 For tickets to any of "The Play's the Thing" productions at the Skirball Cultural Center, 2701 N. Sepulveda Boulevard, call the L.A.
 Theatre Works box office at (310) 827-0889.

 For more information visit latw.org.